autonity/autonity-oracle/README.md

 # exchange that people can trade ATN and NTN in markets created by it.
 No configuration is required for
 # the plugin named pcgc_cax that fetches data for these crypto currency pairs from this exchange as the default configuration is set in the plugin.

-# For each forex data plugin, there is a list of configuration are required, however most of them have use default
+# For the forex data plugin, default
 # configuration, thus, the end user just need to configure the required ones.
 All the configuration of a plugin is
 # explained as below:
 #